jlrickert/zet/docs/265/README.md

 # Steps to host a keg with github pages

 A keg repo on GitHub may be hosted on github pages with a little bit of work.
-This involes configuring git pages, creating a few files files, setting up dns, adding a jekyll theme, and setting up google for having the site index.
+This involves configuring git pages, creating a few files files, setting up DNS, adding a Jekyll theme, and setting up google for having the site index.

 ## GitHub pages setup